dan-suen/dan-suen/README.md

 <br/>
 <br/>
-<p style="font-size: 24px;">When you play modern video games, there is usually a button to skip text and cutscenes.
+<p><strong>When you play modern video games, there is usually a button to skip text and cutscenes.
 You don't buy the game because it has a skip button and you might not even notice it.
-But when you boot up that older game from the 90's, you're going to wish you had a skip button.</p>
+But when you boot up that older game from the 90's, you're going to wish you had a skip button.</strong></p>
 <br/>
 <br/>
 <p>I love features that work.
 That might mean coming up with good ideas to implement but it also means testing and breaking and trying to understand</p>